tomcritchlow/tomcritchlow.github.io/_posts/2019-10-22-brand-worlding.md

 ## Headless Brands

-All of the above however is predicated on a top down "controlled" version of brand marekting.
+All of the above however is predicated on a top down "controlled" version of brand marketing.
 Perhaps the future will be less centralized - perhaps the future will be decentralized or [headless brands](https://otherinter.net/web3/headless-brands/):

 >the rise of networked media has challenged the coherence of centrally-managed brand identities.
 New blockchain-based decentralized organizations take this a step further by giving users financial incentive to spread brand narratives of their own.
 We introduce the concept of headless brands to explain the community-driven brand dynamics of projects which have no centralized managerial body.
 We describe some elements of a headless brand's lifecycle, from formation to adoption, and suggest strategies to maintain a brand's coherence.